foronda/foronda.github.io/_posts/it/2015-08-13-unlock-windows-10-godmode.md

 HelloWorld.{ED7BA470-8E54-465E-825C-99712043E01C}
 ```

-Step 3: Open the new 'GodMode Shortcut'
+##### Step 3: Open the new 'GodMode Shortcut'

-The folder icon is replaced by an icon similar to a Control Panel icon immediately after renaming.
+- The folder icon is replaced by an icon similar to a Control Panel icon immediately after renaming.

 ![Desktop Folder](https://dl.dropboxusercontent.com/u/33327425/images/it/godmode.png)

-The list of configurable items that can be accessed in one 'GodMode' shortcut.
+- The list of configurable items that can be accessed in one 'GodMode' shortcut.

 ![Settings](https://dl.dropboxusercontent.com/u/33327425/images/it/godmode2.png)

 While this may be convenient shortcut, I do not see myself using it as a way of accessing windows configurations.
+I have become accustumed to the Windows 8 Charms shortcuts (Win + Q, Win + X, etc..).
+With it, I can immediately access specific control without a touch of the mouse.

+With Windows 10 being out for a couple of weeks now and given my role as an IT Manager, a 'hack' or tool that I would rather have is a working Remote Server Administration Tool for Windows
-Maybe because I have become accostumed to the  Win + Q, Win + X shortcuts in finding specifically what controls I need without the touch of the mouse.
-Given that I manage an Active Direcoty domain at work, I would rather have a working Windows RSAT tools.
-Microsoft, I am patiently waiting.
-Having to remote into the domain controller to manage AD objects and users is so "time consuming"! :)
+10!
+Microsoft, I am patiently waiting - having to remote into the domain controller to manage AD objects and users is so "time consuming"! :P

 ##### References: